Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_task.md

 Files are considered identical if the difference between their last modified times is less or equal to the selected time in seconds.
 They are considered different if the time difference between the files is superior to the selected time.
 FAT and ExFAT need a minimum of 2 seconds tolerance.
 If 0 seconds is selected, the files must have exactly the same time to be considered similar.

 ### Do not overwrite destination file if it is newer than source file
-If checked, the file will be overwritten only when the master file is newer than the target file even if the file sizes and the last update times are different.
+If checked, the file will be overwritten only when the source file is newer than the destination file even if the file sizes and the last update times are different.
 Keep in mind that if you change time zones or if the files are modified during the interval period of the Day Light Saving Time change, the last modified file could appear older than the non-updated file.
 This is related to the file system differences and only a manual check before overwriting the file will avoid data loss.
-It is generally recommended to not modify files during the interval of day light saving time change if they are meant to be auto-synchronized
+It is generally recommended to not modify files during the interval of day light saving time change if they are meant to be auto-synchronized.

 ###  Ignore Day Light Saving Time difference between files
 Let you select the time difference in minutes between summer and winter time.
 Files are considered different if the time difference is not exactly equal to the specified interval (+/- the “Min allowed time difference (in seconds)” specified in previous option)